 Believing in the value of a product will make you better at promoting it, both because your promotional efforts will be more believable, and because you'll have a better understanding of what draws potential customers to that product in the first place.
 Try promoting products you feel passionate about, instead of only promoting products that are popular with everyone else.

-- Take advantage of the tools and tips that vendors offer on the Affiliates pages of their sites.
+- Take advantage of the tools and tips that sellers offer on the affiliate pages of their sites.